 There are very few national cleaning awards available for cleaning services.
 However, in most major cities, there are local publications that have annual awards for a variety of industries – sort of a Best of the Best local contest.
 Usually, if a company has won any of these awards, they will put the awards on their social media profiles or on their cleaning websites.
 However, if you can’t find any there, simply Google the name of your city and add “Best of Awards” and the year.
 You may find a few selections that match your criteria.
 However, be prepared to spend some time looking through the nomination categories, as many contests will have hundreds of categories.
 You should be able to see a list of the finalists as well.
 Local name recognition can go a long way when selecting a cleaning company and companies that want to compete for that title each year will have to consistently perform well on every cleaning job.
 Also, check with other entities, like the Better Business Bureau or the local Chamber of Commerce.
 They generally have annual awards for members, although they may not be cleaning industry related.

 Mike Young is the CEO of Palmetto Commercial Services in Columbia, SC.
-He has earned all 3 IICRC Master Certifications (19 total), CBRT Certification from American Bio Recovery Association (ABRA), HAZWOPER training, environmental disinfection certification from the National Institute of Decontamination Services (NIDS) and has been in the cleaning industry for 28 years.
-Palmetto Commercial Services has won Best of the State Cleaning Service in 2017, 2018, 2019, 2020 and 2021, Post and Courier/Free Times Best Cleaning Company 2019, 2020 and 2021, Columbia Metropolitan Magazine Best commercial cleaning Service 2019, 2020, 2021 and 2022, Top Rated Local Best Janitorial Service in South Carolina 2019, 2020 and 2021, Lexington Life Magazine Best Restoration Company 2021 and 2022, Better Business Bureau Torch Award for Business Ethics 2017, and SC Best in Business 2021 Best Janitorial Service, Best Floor Cleaning Service and runner up for Company of the Year.
+He has earned all 3 IICRC Master Certifications (19 total), CBRT Certification from American Bio Recovery Association (ABRA), HAZWOPER training, environmental disinfection certification from the National Institute of Decontamination Specialists (NIDS) and has been in the cleaning industry for 28 years.
+Palmetto Commercial Services has won Best of the State Cleaning Service in 2017, 2018, 2019, 2020 and 2021, Post and Courier/Free Times Best Cleaning Company 2019, 2020 and 2021, Columbia Metropolitan Magazine Best Commercial Cleaning Service 2019, 2020, 2021 and 2022, Top Rated Local Best Janitorial Service in South Carolina 2019, 2020 and 2021, Lexington Life Magazine Best Restoration Company 2021 and 2022, Better Business Bureau Torch Award for Business Ethics 2017, and SC Best in Business 2021 Best Janitorial Service, Best Floor Cleaning Service and runner up for Company of the Year.
 Mike is an avid cleaning blogger and helps other cleaning companies rank on the first page of Google by cleaning service SEO through blog article research and development.